DevScope/Kubernetes101-Workshop/Hands-On-Lab/Kubernetes Intro/README.md

 2. Create a service for the API
 3. Test the API

-So we start with the API Deployment here we have a problem which is the MongoDB connection string (in the previous step we added it via a enviorment variable to the content-init pod) we don't want this Connection String to be accessiable to all cluster users this is unsave on top of that what if we change the connection string we would have to change every deployment.
+So we start with the API Deployment, but we have a problem which is the MongoDB connection string (in the previous step we added it via a environment variable to the content-init pod) we don't want this Connection String to be accessible to all cluster users this is unsafe on top of that what if we change the connection string we would have to change every deployment that might share this.
 To fix both these problems we can use a Kubernetes Secret.

 To create a secret we need the original string encoded to base64 we can do this online or by running the following powershell script